 Axel Anklam was awarded the Great Art Prize Berlin 2017 by the Akademie der Künste Berlin in the category "Fine Arts".
 His works are part of the Frisch Kunstsammlung in Berlin.
-Various continuous publications and exhibitions document his uniqueness and the great success he has achieved with his creations. smart-collector's experts rate Axel Anklam with a very high development potential.
+Various publications and exhibitions document his uniqueness and the great success he had achieved with his creations.
+Axel Anklam passed away in January 2022

 We wanted to get a deeper insight into sources of inspiration and working methods and asked some questions: